AndiHahn/AspNetCore-WebApi-CleanArchitecture/README.md

 ## Technology Stack
 - ASP.NET Core (3.1)
-- Entity Framework Core (3.1.1)
+- Entity Framework Core (3.1.8)
 - Swagger (Swashbuckle.AspNetCore 5.5.1)
 - Azure Blob Storage

 ## Project Setup
-- Start "CleanArchitecture.Web" Project (localDB cleanarchitecturedb with seed data will be created automatically)
+- Start "CleanArchitecture.Web" Project (localDB CleanArchitectureDb and CleanArchitectureIdentityDb with seed data will be created automatically)
-- Api can be used by swagger documentation on "https://localhost:5001/swagger/index.html"
+- Api can be used via swagger documentation on "https://localhost:5001/swagger/index.html"

 ### Authentication
 Jwt Authentication is used.